porpoise/porpoise-fullstack/readme.md

 ### PROD
 `npm run start` (Build client and start server).

+## What's `/api/index.js`?
+This allows you to specify API routes, accessible at `localhost:3000/api/ROUTE`.
+It's essentially an `express.Router` instance.
+Use the example route already in there for more help.

 ## Changing things:

 Literally nothing is forced, preset, or hidden.
 Everything is exposed.